babashka/pod-registry/README.md

 ## Loading and using a pod

-Registered pods can be loaded using a qualified symbol and version string:
+Registered pods can be loaded using a qualified symbol and a version string:

 ``` clojure
 (require '[babashka.pods :as pods])